wp-plugins/nextgen-facebook/readme.txt

 * Moved the Vimeo and Yahoo API support to the Pro version codebase.
 * **Fixed** false positive on the Custom Post Meta addon status (GPL version).
 * **Fixed** flushing of transient cache for sharing buttons on Post update.
+* **Fixed** the sidebar CSS and JS for Facebook's share button (which is incompatible with display:none).
+You will have to manually save empty Sidebar Style and Sidebar Javascript values to reload the new defaults.

 = Version 7.0.1 =